 How it works:

-The Adventure Kit comes with the GoalZero Nomad 7, a small folding two panel solar charger, that can be used in combination with the Goal Zero Guide 10 battery pack.
+The Adventure Kit comes with the GoalZero Nomad 7, a small folding two panel solar charger, which can be used in combination with the Goal Zero Guide 10 battery pack.
 The Panel can be used to directly power a USB powered device, or to charge the Guide 10 power pack.

 In testing, I found the Nomad panel could fully charge the Guide 10 battery pack – which has 4 AA Batteries – in about 4 – 6 hours.
 The rate at which it charged depends on how much direct sunlight the panels receive.
 Once the batteries in the charger were full, I was able to then use the power pack to charge my iPhone in about 3 hours.

 I was able to charge the iPhone directly from the panel, but because of the circuitry in the iPhone this was actually a bit of a challenge.
 Whenever it got cloudy, the iPhone would stop charging and I then had to unplug, and then replug the USB cord to get it going again.
-This problem is specific to the iPhone and something that I’ve have found with just about every panel I’ve ever tried it with.
+This problem is specific to the iPhone and something that I’ve found with just about every panel I’ve ever tried it with.

 - The Battery Pack: The Guide 10 comes with a set of four rechargeable AA batteries (and a charger) which can be plugged directly into Nomad 7 Solar Panel.
 Since there are so many devices that can be powered by AA batteries, this makes it one of its top selling points.

 - The Car/Cigarette Adapter: With the addition of the car/cigarette adapter, the Guide 10 Plus Adventure Kit adds functionality that most other chargers don’t have.
 This was a major plus, when using older devices that may not have a USB power port.
 For instance, it allowed me to charge my SPOT Global Sat Phone – something that none of my other kits could do.